 - Promote healthy living by providing advice and gym vouchers

-An increasing number of people now suffer from mental health issues such as stress, depression and anxiety.
+An increasing number of people suffer from mental health issues such as stress, depression and anxiety.
 Unfortunately, many suffer alone and do not talk about mental health the way they would a physical illness.
+Yet mental health can have a drastic effect on wellbeing and performance at work.

 - Provide access to counselling services and support groups